2024 Baseball Hall of Fame balloting

 Elections to the Baseball Hall of Fame for 2024 were conducted according to the rules most recently amended in 2022.
 As in the past, the Baseball Writers' Association of America (BBWAA) voted by mail to select from a ballot of recently retired players, with the results announced on January 23.

 Three candidates were inducted by BBWAA: Adrián Beltré, Todd Helton, and Joe Mauer.
 Beltré and Mauer were inducted in their first year of eligibility; Helton was in his sixth year of eligibility.

 The Contemporary Baseball Era Committee met on December 3, 2023 at the Winter Meetings to consider the election of eight managers, executives or umpires who made their greatest impact on the game since 1980.
 Manager Jim Leyland was elected by the committee.

 Inductees were honored in a ceremony at the Clark Sports Center on Sunday, July 21, 2024.

-BBWAA ballot
+BBWAA election

 The list of players appearing on the BBWAA ballot was released on November 20, 2023.
 There were 14 players carried over from the 2023 ballot, who garnered at least 5% of the vote and were still eligible for election, as well as 12 players whose last major league appearance was in 2018, played at least 10 seasons of Major League Baseball, and were chosen by a screening committee.
 This was the final ballot for Gary Sheffield.
 A total of 385 ballots were cast, with 289 votes needed to reach the 75% threshold for election.
 A total of 2,696 votes were cast for individual players, an average of 7 votes per ballot.